nicolaiarocci/nicolaiarocci.com/content/about.md

 I'm a coder at heart author of several [open source projects][1], a [Microsoft MVP][2], [conference speaker][4], teacher and consultant.
-I live in Ravenna, Italy, where I lead the development of [Amica 20][5], a hybrid (cloud and on-premise) accounting app for Italian small businesses.
+I live in Ravenna, Italy, where I lead the development of [Invoicetronic][9], and electronic invoicing API, and [Amica][5], a hybrid (cloud and on-premise) accounting app for Italian small businesses.
 I also the creator and organizer of [DevRomagna][26], the developer community in my area.

 I am a former runner, climber and swimmer now keeping myself busy with bodyweight training (I think it's called calisthenics these days).
 I love